peoples-cloud/pc/README.md

 * swarms
 * programs

-### usage
-more examples coming! but the help shows a lot of usecases, just make sure you have fulfilled all the requirements and that you're running a pc daemon in another window
 `go run pc --help`
 `go run pc daemon config.toml`

-#### alpha version, work in progress etc
-probably has lots of bugs, but i'm hunting them with a mace and hammer (yeah both) so don't worry

-documentation forthcoming!

 ### what you can currently do
 * run self-contained nodejs, python2 and python3 programs on other people's computers